michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2018-10-09-newsletter.md

 for a set of *n* elements.

-This talk describes an alternative method based on RSA accumulators that provides many potential benefits: the size of a proof is constant no matter how many elements are members of the set, adding or removing elements from an accumulator can be efficiently batched (e.g. one update per block), and validation that one or more elements are members of a set could potentially be much faster (although this has not yet been fully tested).
+This talk describes an alternative method based on RSA accumulators that provides potential benefits: the size of a proof is constant no matter how many elements are members of the set, and adding or removing elements from an accumulator can be efficiently batched (e.g. one update per block).

 *[video][vid accumulators], [transcript][tx accumulators]*